midtown-ai/glossary/glossary/a.md

  See also [A], ...

-# Attention
+# Attention Mechanism

- To work with transformer models, you need to understand one more technical concept: attention.
+ To work with models that use a [transformer architecture], you need to understand one more technical concept: attention.
 An attention mechanism is a technique that mimics cognitive attention: it looks at an input sequence, piece by piece and, on the basis of probabilities, decides at each step which other parts of the sequence are important.
 For example, look at the sentence “The cat sat on the mat once it ate the mouse.”
 Does “it” in this sentence refer to “the cat” or “the mat”?
 The transformer model can strongly connect “it” with “the cat.”
 That’s attention.

  The transformer model has two types of attention: self-attention (connection of words within a sentence) and encoder-decoder attention (connection between words from the source sentence to words from the target sentence).

- {% pdf "{{site.assets}}/a/attention_paper.pdf" %}

  The attention mechanism helps the transformer filter out noise and focus on what’s relevant: connecting two words in a semantic relationship to each other, when the words in themselves do not carry any obvious markers pointing to one another.
-AN improvement over Recurrent Neural Network, such as Long Short Term memory (LSTM) Networks.
+AN improvement over [Recurrent Neural Network], such as [Long Short Term memory (LSTM) Networks][LSTM].

+ There are different types of attention used in [attention-based models]:
+  * [Self-Attention]
+  * [Cross-Attention]
+  * [Masked Self-Attention]
+  * [Multi-head Attention]

+ {% pdf "{{site.assets}}/a/attention_mechanism.pdf" %}

- See also [A], [Attention Score], [Attention-Based Model], [Cross-Attention], [Encoder-Decoder Attention], [Long Short Term Memory Network], [Masked Self-Attention], [Multi-Head Attention], [Recurrent Neural Network], [Self-Attention], [Transformer Model]
+ See also [A], [Attention Score], [Encoder-Decoder Attention]

 # Attention Score